 Questions You Should Be Asking in Your College Interviews

-Got college admission questions?
-No surprise there.
+Got questions about getting admitted to college?
+That's not surprising.
 Picking a university can be overwhelming.
 It's time to use all the resources available to you when planning for college, especially your admission counselor.
-You want to ask the best questions about college.
-Here are a few to get you started:
+Here are a few topics to get you started:

 5. What can you tell me about my major?